 At the hearing, the Inspector will identify key points for discussion and allow each party a say on them.
-Currently, the Inspectorate aims to determine 50% of hearings within 30 weeks of the start of the case.

 This is the most formal way of determining appeals, often involving the larger and more complex development proposals.
 The proceedings are formally structured and it is usual for the parties to have legal representation.

 At inquiries, evidence is presented by professional witnesses and is subject to cross-examination.
 An inquiry may last for several days or even weeks.
 It is not a court of law, but the proceedings will often seem as if they are.
-Target times are the same as for hearings with 50% determined within 30 weeks.

 Inquiries are open to members of the public.
 Inspectors are usually happy to let people have their say.
 Local knowledge and opinion can often be a valuable addition to the more formal evidence given by the appellant or the planning authority.
 As with other forms of appeal, a site visit is held.

 The Government and Planning Inspectorate are increasingly seeking ways of speeding up the appeals process.
 Although either the appellant or the planning authority can press for a hearing or inquiry, the final decision on procedure rests with the Inspectorate.
 Written representations are favoured, wherever possible, with informal hearings seen as a cheaper and quicker alternative to inquiries.